-- 1. Completion of 28 credits. - Submission of a completed Landscape Architecture application package by the deadline specified by the School. - Achieve a grade of 2.0 or higher in the following core Landscape Architecture courses: - LA 140 Graphics and Two-Dimensional Design Studio - b.
-LA 141 Graphics and Three-Dimensional Design Studio - LA 200 Introduction to Landscape Architecture - Completion of the University, College and School mathematics requirement referenced in item 2. b.
-(2) below. - Completion of PDC 120 Planning and Design Digital
+- 1. Completion of 28 credits. - 2.
+Submission of a completed Landscape Architecture application package by the deadline specified by the School. - Achieve a grade of 2.0 or higher in the following core Land-3. scape Architecture courses: - LA 140 Graphics and Two-Dimensional Design Studio a. - LA 141 Graphics and Three-Dimensional Design Studio b. - LA 200 Introduction to Landscape Architecture - Completion of the University, College and School mathemat-4. ics requirement referenced in item 2. b.
+(2) below. - 5.
+Completion of PDC 120 Planning and Design Digital Graphics.